azoth-lang/azoth.language.reference/src/capabilities.md

 explicitly declared in Azoth.
 The self parameter of initializers has one of these capabilities depending on whether it is declared `mut` or read.
 The `self` parameter has this capability until the call to the base initializer completes.
 The init capability allows for initializing fields but it also prevents the value from being passed to other methods before it is fully initialized.
+Once the base initializer is called, the `self` parameter has the declared capability without `init` (i.e. either `mut` or `read`).

 ## Const Types